trueos/trueos-docs/trueos-handbook/install.rst

 Clicking :guilabel:`Next` without customizing the disk layout results in the installer overwriting the contents of the primary disk.

-In |trueos|, the BSD boot loader is the preferred and default boot loader, as it provides native support for ZFS boot environments.
+In |trueos|, the BSD boot loader is the default boot loader, as it provides native support for ZFS boot environments.

-..
-TODO confirm if the system utilities menu is still used in the TrueOS installer.

 .. index:: using system utilities menu
 .. _Using the System Utilities Menu: